By Edy Werder — IT Consultant & Tech Blogger

 - Support file system ZFS, LVM, NFS, iSCSI, and more

-- Built-in backup tools and snapshots
+- Built-in tools for backup, restore, snapshots, and clustering

 - Cluster setup and high availability features